Friday, September 28, 2012

 Friday night, our last night, we wandered around the historic district, snapping photos of the many locals enjoying the start of the weekend.

-When I downloaded my photos to our laptop computer I thought that I must have held the camera at a slight angle as one of the spires of the cathedral had a decided lean to it.
+When I downloaded my photos to our laptop computer, I thought that I must have held the camera at a slight angle as one of the spires of the cathedral had a decided lean to it.

-Guadalajara Cathedral in Centre - damaged by earthquakes
+Guadalajara Cathedral in Centro damaged by earthquakes

 No worries.
 We can still fill the truck with good stuff.